Heatblur-Simulations/f-4e-manual/src/jester/combat.md

 ![Select Scan Zone](../img/jradar_select_zone.jpg)

+He will then scan this zone for a while first before proceeding back to his regular pattern.

-Jester will indicate the highest priority target by moving and keeping the cursor always on the radar return.
+Jester will indicate the highest priority target by moving and keeping the cursor always on the corresponding radar return.

 ![Cursor On Target](../img/jradar_regular_search_cursor.jpg)